RichardRed0x/checkonchain/research_articles/dcr_unforgeable_costliness/dcr_unforgeable_costliness.md

 ![Decred Supply Dilution Curves](images/image_04.png)

-From this chart, it can be seen that the role of the pre-mined coins has been consistently reduced and diluted over time even under these most conservative conditions.
-The founder's coins have remained the minority position in the staking pool.
-During the early years, [Company 0 remained self-funded](https://youtu.be/bTD6_ZLOCMo?t=3430) and did not bill any additional work against the **Decred** treasury until the project had reached maturity and all spent treasury funds were paid to community contractors.
+From this chart, it can be seen that the role of the pre-mined coins (dashed lines) have been consistently diluted over time even under these most conservative conditions.
+The founder's coins have always remained the minority position in the staking pool.
+During the early years, [Company 0 remained self-funded](https://youtu.be/bTD6_ZLOCMo?t=3430) and did not bill any additional work against the **Decred** treasury until the project had reached maturity and works were approved by DCR holders.
+All spent treasury funds during these formative years were paid to community contractors, building a strong foundation of supporters.

 It is also immediately obvious that the ticket pool (blue) has strong correlation to the Proof-of-Work issuance curve (red).
 This indicates that a combination of miners and people buying coins sold by miners have historically been the dominant participants in the **Decred** ticket system.
-Blockchain analytics undertaken by Dave Collins [(2017)](https://youtu.be/7K2sDhyjQys?t=1675) suggest that early GPU miners predominantly [merged mined Decred with Ethereum](https://forum.decred.org/threads/claymores-dual-ethereum-decred-siacoin-lbry-pascal-blake2s-keccak-amd-nvidia-gpu-miner-11-6.5957/) and almost invariably distributed DCR to exchanges for sale.
-This insight adds further evidence of heavy distribution of voting rights away from the founders and into the community as well as a strong desire for participation.
+Blockchain analytics undertaken by Dave Collins [(2017)](https://youtu.be/7K2sDhyjQys?t=1675) suggest that early GPU miners predominantly [merged mined Decred with Ethereum](https://forum.decred.org/threads/claymores-dual-ethereum-decred-siacoin-lbry-pascal-blake2s-keccak-amd-nvidia-gpu-miner-11-6.5957/) and almost immediately distributed DCR to exchanges for sale.
+This insight adds further evidence of heavy distribution of voting rights away from the founders and miners and into the community as well as signals a strong desire for participation.

-In a very similar manner to Satoshi, the **Decred** founders have taken appropriate and reasonable steps to ensure their stake in the system is diluted, both by design and choice, as the protocol gained strength.
+In a very similar manner to Satoshi, the **Decred** developers (Company 0) have taken appropriate and reasonable steps to ensure their stake in the system is diluted, both by design and choice, as the protocol gained strength.
+The anonymous founders tacotime and _ingsoc have since disappeared.

 **Decred's** initial distribution thus iterated on **Bitcoin's** ideals to account for the new market dynamics in 2016 and the need for bootstrapping a Hybrid PoW/PoS consensus and security mechanism.